-Development work, exploiting the Caltech 40m Interferometry Testbed, continues through FY08, with final design toward the end of that year.
-Production begins in early FY09, with RF electronics completed in early FY10.
-By mid-FY10, all components (electronic and optical) have been delivered to the sites, and assembly commences.
-In parallel, real-time controls software is in production, and by the beginning of FY11 the subsystem deliverables are complete.
+Development work, exploiting the Caltech 40m Interferometry Testbed, continues through FY08, with final design in early FY09.
+Production begins in FY09, with RF electronics completed in mid FY10.
+By late FY10, all components (electronic and optical) have been delivered to the sites, and assembly commences.
+In parallel, real-time controls software is in production, and by early FY11 the subsystem deliverables are complete.